nikbearbrown/INFO-7375-Branding-and-AI/Module_1_Introduction_to_Branding_and_AIs_Role/README.md

 ## 1. Foundations of Modern Branding

-This was updated using "Write a detailed chapter with examples and exercises for this module.
-Suggest AI tools for it."
-### 1.1 Core Branding Concepts
-- Brand definition and evolution
-- Vision development methodology
-- Identity components
-- Value proposition creation
-- Brand architecture principles
-- Market positioning strategies

-  to this

   # Chapter 1.1: Core Branding Concepts in the AI Era

 ## Introduction to Modern Branding